Best Sunscreens for Acne-Prone Skin in 2026: Dermatologist-Approved Picks

 Pros:

-- 100% mineral sunscreen with zinc oxide and titanium dioxide
+- 100% mineral with zinc oxide and titanium dioxide

 - Sterile, preservative-free formula